GeorgeNagel/RollingSward/LOTR.md

 check again next turn to see if they climb up.
 On a 6, they climb up the ledge.
 * Characters can move past each other on the ledge.
 * All characters can move only 2".
+* A character can pick up the ring at any point in their turn if they're next to it.
+* If Gollum is wounded he is only knocked back; he will not drop the ring.
+* Each character gets one wound.
+* If wounded past their wound allotment, they are felled.

 Gollum AI:
 * Gollum will attack whoever has the ring.
-* When carrying the ring, Gollum will move 1" towards the start of the platform to leave the play area.
+* When carrying the ring, Gollum will move towards the start of the platform to leave the play area.

-Ringbearer AI:
-* If the ringbearer decides to keep the ring for themselves, they spend their activation moving 1" towards the start of the platform.

 Roll to see if the Ringbearer willingly throws in the ring.
 On a 6, they willingly throw in the ring.
 Otherwise, Gollum or one of the other